awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

    1. Enter your own password for the `admin` user account for the DB instance, or have Aurora generate one for you\.
 If you choose to autogenerate a password, you get an option to copy the password\.
 ![\[Screenshot of Settings choices when creating a global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-ams-3.png)

-1. For **DB instance size**, choose `db.r4`, `db.r5`, or another memory optimized DB instance size\.
-If necessary, choose **Include previous generation classes** to select the DB instance class that you want to use\.
+1. For **DB instance class**, choose `db.r5.large` or another memory optimized DB instance class\.
+We recommend that you use a db\.r5 or higher instance class\.
+![\[Screenshot of DB instance class.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-apg-3.png)

 1. For **Availability & durability**, we recommend that you choose to have Aurora create an Aurora Replica in a different Availability Zone \(AZ\) for you\.
 If you don't create an Aurora Replica now, you need to do it later\.
 ![\[Screenshot of Availability & durability.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-ams-4b.png)

 1. For **Connectivity**, choose the virtual private cloud \(VPC\) based on Amazon VPC that defines the virtual networking environment for this DB instance\.
 You can choose the defaults to simplify this task\.